JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

 # JEL LLM Radio Theater

 JEL LLM Radio Theater is a Python application that creates a dynamic, spoken dialogue between two AI characters using the Ollama language model (`gemma3:4b`) and Coqui TTS (`tts_models/en/vctk/vits`).
-The characters engage in a conversational debate, with one embodying an overtly feminine perspective (favoring domestic aesthetics like living rooms) and the other an overtly manly perspective (favoring practical spaces like garages).
+The characters engage in a conversational debate, with one embodying a female perspective (And female voice) and the other a male perspective (And male voice).
 The dialogue is displayed in a Tkinter GUI, spoken aloud via text-to-speech, and saved to a text file (`llm_conversation.txt`).

 ## Features
 - Two AI characters with distinct personalities, powered by `gemma3:4b` via Ollama.